-I believe that we need a total ban on the domestic ivory trade in the UK.
+I support calls for a total ban on the domestic ivory trade in the UK.
 It is shameful that endangered species continue to face serious threats to their existence.

-The UK already has a ban on trade in raw tusks, or 'unworked' ivory, of any age.
-In September 2016, the Government announced plans for a ban on sales of modern day ivory in the UK - this would cover the sale of items containing ivory dated between 1947 and the present day.
+In September 2016, Conservative Ministers announced plans for a ban on sales of modern day ivory in the UK.
+This ban would cover the sale of items containing ivory dated between 1947 and the present day.

-I am concerned that the Conservative Government’s proposals are too limited because they do not include older ivory products.
-There are concerns that illegal modern ivory can be falsely claimed to be old ivory.
+However, I am concerned that the Conservative Government’s proposals are too limited because they do not include older ivory products.
+There have been instances where illegal modern ivory was falsely claimed to be old ivory.
 This is difficult to assess by sight as only carbon dating can provide the necessary identification.
 The charity Action for Elephants UK has said that the existence of a legal ivory trade serves as a cover for illegal sales of ivory.

-I can assure you that I will continue to press the UK Government for a total ban on ivory sales in the UK.
+I can assure you that I will continue to support calls for a total ban on ivory sales in the UK.
 I will also press the Conservative Government to make progress towards stopping the poaching of elephants and other endangered species.